andrewbaxter/terrars/readme.md

 ## Expressions

-In Terraform, all fields regardless of type can be assigned a string template expression for values computed during stack application.
+Background: In Terraform, all fields regardless of type can be assigned a string template expression for values computed during stack application.
 Since all strings can potentially be templates, non-template strings must be escaped to avoid accidental interpolation.

-When defining resources and calling methods, `String` and `&str` will be treated as non-template strings and appropriately escaped.
+How `terrars` handles it: When defining resources and calling methods, `String` and `&str` will be treated as non-template strings and appropriately escaped.
 To avoid the escaping, you can produce a `PrimExpr` object via `stack.str_expr` (to produce an expr that evaluates to a string) or `stack.expr` for other expression types.
-To produce the expression itself you can use `format!()` as usual, but **note** - you must call `.raw()` on any `PrimExpr`s you use in the new expression to avoid double-unescaping issues.
+To produce the expression body you can use `format!()` as usual, but **note** - you must call `.raw()` on any `PrimExpr`s you use in the new expression to avoid double-antiescaping issues.

-If Terraform gives you an error about something with the text `_TERRARS_SENTINEL*` it means you probably missed a `.raw()` call on that value.
+If Terraform gives you an error about something with the text `_TERRARS_SENTINEL*` it means you probably missed a `.raw()` call on that value (some expression was double-antiescaped).

 As a rule of thumb

-1. `expression` -> `string`/`field` is OK.
+1. Converting from `expression` to `string`/`field` is OK.
 The expression gets turned into a sentinel value and interpolated during writing the template
-2. `string`/`field` _with no sentinel values_ (literals, etc) -> `expression` is OK.
+2. Converting from `string`/`field` _with no sentinel values_ (literals, etc) to `expression` is OK.
-3. `string`/`field` _containing sentinel values_ -> `expression` is BAD.
+3. Converting `string`/`field` _containing sentinel values_ -> `expression` is BAD.
 The sentinel replacement will happen twice and you'll have broken data.
-This can only happen if you convert an expression into a string and then back.
+This can only happen if you convert an expression into a string and then back, so shouldn't happen often.

 ## For-each